Skip navigation

 Six steps community colleges can take now to prepare for Workforce Pell

-While any learner can benefit from Workforce Pell, the impact may be greatest for adult students, job seekers, and underemployed individuals seeking a fast on-ramp to new skills.
+While younger students can benefit from Workforce Pell, the impact may be greatest for adult students, job seekers, and underemployed individuals seeking a fast on-ramp to new skills.
 It’s important to understand that institutions that prepare early—and have a concrete roll-out plan—will be the ones that can have an immediate impact on students.

 Here are six steps your college can take now to begin planning and implementation.